Kary Mullis: Views on HIV/AIDS and climate change

 In his 1998 autobiography, Mullis expressed disagreement with the scientific evidence for humans' role in climate change and ozone depletion.
 Mullis claimed that scientific theories about ozone depletion and climate change were the product of scientists and government bureaucrats conspiring to secure funding, saying that "science is being practiced by people who are dependent on being paid for what they are going to find out" instead of searching for the truth.
-The New York Times listed Mullis as one of several scientists who, after success in their area of research, go on to make unfounded, sometimes bizarre statements in other areas, especially in regard to contradicting the scientific consensus on climate change and ozone depletion.

-Mullis also questioned the scientific validity of the link between HIV and AIDS, despite never having done any scientific research on either subject, leading Seth Kalichman and Paroma Basu to call him an AIDS denialist.
+Mullis also questioned the scientific validity of the link between HIV and AIDS, despite never having done any scientific research on either subject, leading him widely being called an AIDS denialist.
 He wrote that he began to question the AIDS consensus while compiling a report for a project's sponsor and being unable to find a published reference for HIV being the cause of AIDS.
 Mullis published an alternative hypothesis for AIDS in 1994, claiming that AIDS is an arbitrary diagnosis used when HIV antibodies are found in a patient's blood.
 Seth Kalichman, AIDS researcher and author of Denying AIDS, names Mullis "among the who's who of AIDS pseudoscientists".

 Mullis was often cited in the press as a supporter of molecular biologist and AIDS denialist Peter Duesberg.
-According to California Magazine, Mullis's HIV skepticism influenced Thabo Mbeki's denialist policymaking throughout his tenure as president of South Africa from 1999 to 2008, contributing to as many as 330,000 unnecessary deaths.
+Mullis's HIV skepticism influenced Thabo Mbeki's denialist policies throughout his tenure as president of South Africa from 1999 to 2008, contributing to as many as 330,000 preventable deaths from AIDS and 35,000 babies born with HIV, which could have been prevented with ordinary prenatal HIV prevention.

-According to Skeptical Inquirer, Mullis's statements on HIV/AIDS and human-caused climate change are an instance of "Nobel disease", i.e. the tendency of some Nobel laureates to go on to embrace ideas that are scientifically implausible, rejected by most scientific experts, and based mostly on anecdotal or uncorroborated evidence.
+Mullis's statements on HIV/AIDS and human-caused climate change have been described as an instance of "Nobel disease".
+Nobel disease is a tongue-in-cheek name for the behavior of some scientists who, after achieving success and recognition in their area of research, go on to make unfounded, sometimes bizarre statements in other areas, and embrace ideas that are scientifically implausible, rejected by most scientific experts, and based mostly on anecdotal or uncorroborated evidence.
+This has been seen especially in regard to contradicting the scientific consensus on climate change and ozone depletion.